mickruk/kwk-level-1-lecture-005-ruby-methods/README.md

 ```

 We tend to keep our arguments with defaults last, anyone want to guess why?

+#### CFU
+What is a default argument?
+In what situations might a default argument be useful?

 **Default Argument Labs** 15 minutes